Business broadband routers explained

 To securely translate between a device’s local IP address and the public IP address, the router employs two techniques: NAT and PAT.
 When data circulates within the local network (i.e., between the router and devices on the network), it uses its local IP for identification.
 However, when it ventures onto the public internet, the router translates it into a public IP address (valid ID in the wider internet).

-So, when John Smith’s laptop sends a request to refresh Google Sheets, the router translates the data into its public format before dispatching it to the Google cloud.
+So, when John Smith’s laptop sends a request to refresh his project management software, the router translates the data into its public format before dispatching it to the Google cloud.
 Upon receiving the data, the router then translates it back into the local IP format.

 Lastly, routers come equipped with more advanced features.
 These include supporting VPNs to simulate local connections beyond the physical local network and the ability to establish multiple sub-networks within a primary network (e.g., distinct networks for guests, administrators, and staff, each with varying privileges and quality priorities).